 WP Engine User Experience

 As mentioned, the process for creating a new WordPress website is very straightforward.
-WP Engine give you a few options when creating a new site, such as starting with a blank WordPress installation or using their guided experience.
+WP Engine gives you a few options, such as starting with a blank WordPress installation or using its guided experience.

 If you choose the guided experience option, the Genesis Block Theme and its demo will be set up on your site.
 A Getting Started area is also added to the WordPress dashboard, providing some information on setting up your site along with a checklist for preparing for launch.